temporalio/documentation/docs/python/how-to-develop-a-worker-program-in-python.md

         await stop_event.wait()
 ```

 The `asyncio.Event` that will be set when the Worker should stop.
-While this sample accepts a stop event and uses `async with`, [`run()`](https://python.temporal.io/temporalio.worker.Worker.html#run) and [`shutdown()`](https://python.temporal.io/temporalio.worker.Worker.html#shutdown) may be used as well.
-The `shutdown()` operation waits on all Activities to complete, so if a long-running Activity does not at least respect cancellation, the shutdown may never complete.
+Although this example accepts a stop event and uses `async with`, you can also use [`run()`](https://python.temporal.io/temporalio.worker.Worker.html#run) and [`shutdown()`](https://python.temporal.io/temporalio.worker.Worker.html#shutdown).
+The `shutdown()` operation waits on all Activities to complete, so if a long-running Activity does not at least respect cancellation, the shutdown might never complete.